 Common problems that affect Land Rover vehicles with automatic transmissions:

-- Low transmission fluid level - Low transmission fluid level can cause a number of issues, including erratic shifting, no shifting at all, delayed shiting, grinding noises, limp mode, and even check engine light to come on.
+- Low transmission fluid level – Low transmission fluid level can cause several issues, including erratic shifting, no-shifting, delayed shiting, grinding noises, limp mode, and even checking the engine light.

-- Faulty Torque Converter - Can cause Land Rover transmission to slip in any gears, shuddering, and can lead to transmission fluid overheating.
+- Faulty Torque Converter – This can cause Land Rover transmission to slip in gears and shudder, leading to transmission fluid overheating.

 - Worn Bands – Can cause delayed shifting, shifting at high RPM, harsh shifting, no gear at all, and no reverse.

-- Shifter Module - A faulty shifter module or shifter cable can cause the transmission to get in stuck or not go in the selected gear.
+- Shifter Module – A faulty shifter module or cable can cause the transmission to get stuck or not go in the selected gear.

-- Defective Valve Body - The valve body is very complex and can fail in a number of ways.
-Depending on the competent that fails, it can cause limp mode, the transmission may not shift at all, or harsh shifts between gear or specific gear.
+- Defective Valve Body – The valve body is very complex and can fail in several ways.
+Depending on the competent that fails, it can cause limp mode; the transmission may not shift or harsh shifts between gear or specific gear.

 - Faulty Vehicle Speed Sensor – If your Land Rover has developed a harsh shift or is stuck in emergency mode (limp mode), the vehicle speed sensor (VSS) may be the problem.
 Sigal from the VSS is sent to the Powertrain Control Module (PCM).